totalspectrum/spin2cpp/doc/general.md

 ### COG

-Most of COG RAM is used by the compiler, except that $1e0-$1ef is left free for application use.
+See the documentation above about "Register usage" for details.
+Most of COG RAM is used by the compiler, except that on the P2 $1e0-$1ef is left free for application use.

 ### LUT

-The first 16 registers of LUT memory (from $200 to $20f) is left free for use by user PASM code, e.g. for the streamer.
+On the P2, the first 16 registers of LUT memory (from $200 to $20f) is left free for use by user PASM code, e.g. for the streamer.
 The remainder of the first half of LUT memory (from $210 to $300) is used for any functions explicitly placed into LUT.
 The LUT memory from $300 to $400 (the second half of LUT) is used for internal purposes.

 ## Warnings